throwarray/video-dui/README.md

 ensure video-stream
 ```

 yarn should automatically build the resource on start, if install fails you can do so manually with `npm i` and remove the yarn dependency from `__resource.lua`.
+Note that __npm__ is required to manually install the dependencies.

 ## Streaming